The ESCAPE Program is now available 100% online!

 What is the ESCAPE Online Program?

 ESCAPE — the Equitable Science Curriculum integrating Arts in Public Education–is a UC Irvine online professional development course funded by the National Science Foundation.
-The program is designed to be especially powerful in helping teachers address the challenges of teaching science content-specific vocabulary to English Language Learners through multi-modal methods, including hands-on inquiry-based learning, movement/dance, visual art, and music.
+The program is designed to be especially powerful in helping teachers address the challenges of teaching science content-specific vocabulary to English Language Learners through multi-modal methods, including hands-on inquiry-based learning, movement/dance, and visual art.
 As a participant you will:

 - Obtain powerful tools for teaching content-specific vocabulary and reversing scientific misconceptions